CollegeRideOut/BusyTutor/README.md

 - wrap tree nodes elements in pxilated border
 - fix height problem

+### Sep 22

+- wrap identifiers and tables with the "pixel" border
+- allow for visual code

 ### Up Next

 - indexing for the member expresions